 Around 40,700 people in the UK are diagnosed with bowel cancer each year and there are around 15,700 deaths each year from the disease.

 Dr Kat Arney, Cancer Research UK's science information manager, said: "We've seen dramatic progress in bowel cancer research which has led to survival rates doubling over the last 40 years, but there is much more to be done.
 There's an urgent need to find new treatments for patients whose cancers have become resistant to treatment.

 "Research to understand why cancer cells become genetically unstable, leading to poor survival, is vital if we are to find more effective treatments and identify targets for new therapies."

-Explore further: New type of molecular switch could turn up the volume on bowel cancer treatment
+Explore further: New type of bowel cancer discovered

 Whole genome doubling propagates chromosomal instability and accelerates cancer genome evolution.
 Dewhurst and McGranahan et al. Cancer Discovery.